SpectralJager/grimlang/readme.md

 ```

 ## Call expression
-Calling function with specific list of arguments then return result value.
+Calling a function with a specific list of arguments then returns the result value.
 ```Clojure
 (io/println "hello, world")
 ```